What Is Introspection? Psychology, Definition, And Applications

 According to the British Journal of Psychology, introspection approaches mental processes as if they were tangible.
 It deals with many mental states, including anxiety and depression, where introspection involves looking within to help figure out what you need as a person.
 Introspective people tend to be intelligent, especially with their emotions.
 You may have heard the term emotional intelligence.

-Introspection is used today in therapy for people looking within themselves and trying to figure out who they are and what behaviors are helping them and which are not helping them.
+Introspection is used today in therapy for people looking within themselves trying to figure out who they are and what behaviors help or hinder them.
 The role of introspection in therapy is to help a person come to terms with what’s working for them and what isn’t.
 Introspection is considered a philosophy of mind.
 People need to realize their conscious thoughts and find the direct introspective access that they need to change or modify their behavior.
-Introspection can help people to cope with life.
+Introspection can help people cope with life.

 For some people, too much introspection can be overwhelming, and it doesn’t necessarily help the person understand themselves.
 But for some people, it can be a way to sort through a hard problem or find emotional insight.
-So, it can be a mixed bag.
+So, it’s important to pay attention to how you’re feeling when doing introspection.
+If it’s too much, back off for the time being and return when you feel refreshed.

 Introspection is not considered a mood.
 It’s a process that someone engages in to assist in figuring themselves out.
 One account of introspection is that it helps people to improve their relationships with others by seeing how they behave toward other people.
 In this way, it is something that has the potential to really benefit you in life.